j50n/deno-proc/labs/wasm/README.md

 wanted to do.
 Done, and done.
 The book may be useful for anyone searching for how to do WASM using Deno and Odin because, although the capability is robust, the documentation you can find is often hidden in gists and git repos.
-It is either not searchable or non-existant.
+It is either not searchable or non-existent.
 In a matter of hours, I was able to go through about five different ideas - some better than others - and finally get to a point where I had something that is working and fully documented.